Talia Gibson

 Talia Gibson (born 18 June 2004) is an Australian professional tennis player.

-She has a best singles ranking by the WTA of world No. 105, achieved on 25 August 2025, and a career-high doubles ranking of No. 159, attained on 28 August 2023.
+She has a career-high singles ranking by the WTA of No. 55, achieved on 18 May 2026, and a best in doubles of No. 90, reached on 14 September 2026.

 Career

-2023: WTA and major debuts
+2023: WTA Tour and major debuts

 Gibson made her WTA Tour debut at the Hobart International as a wildcard entrant, losing to Tatjana Maria in the first round.

 She made her first appearance at a Grand Slam tournament at the Australian Open, again as a wildcard, but lost in the first round to Clara Burel.

-2024: Back to back ITF titles
+2024: Back to back ITF titles, top 125

-Gibson won back to back the ITF W75 singles titles at the Perth Tennis International, defeating Maddison Inglis in the final, and the following week at the Perth Tennis International 2, where she overcame Eri Shimizu in the championship match.
+Gibson won back to back the W75 singles titles at the Perth Tennis International, defeating Maddison Inglis in the final, and the following week at the Perth International 2, where she overcame Eri Shimizu in the championship match.

-2025: First win at a major
+2025: First match win at a major

-As a wildcard entrant at the Australian Open, Gibson secured her maiden major win and first against a player ranked in the WTA top-100, when she defeated world No. 94 Zeynep Sönmez in the first round.
-She lost in the second round to Paula Badosa.
+As a wildcard entrant at the Australian Open, Gibson secured her maiden major win and first against a player ranked in the WTA top 100, when she defeated world No. 94, Zeynep Sönmez, in the first round.
+She lost in the second to Paula Badosa.

 She qualified to make her debut at Wimbledon, but lost to Naomi Osaka in the first round.
 As a qualifier at Tennis in the Land, Gibson recorded her second WTA Tour win by defeating Greet Minnen in the first round, before losing to second seed Wang Xinyu in her next match.
 She was given a wildcard into the main-draw at the US Open, but lost to 28th seed Magdalena Fręch in the first round.